 About the Center for Clinical and Translational Research

 The Center for Clinical and Translational Research provides centralized support to researchers within Penn Dental Medicine who conduct human subjects research.
-Under the direction of Dr. Patricia Corby, Assistant Dean for Translational Research, this team of clinical research professionals is equipped to provide services that span the full spectrum of a study, from conceptualization to closeout, for industry, federal, and foundation sponsors.
+Under the direction of Dr. Patricia Corby, Associate Dean for Translational Research, this team of clinical research professionals is equipped to provide services that span the full spectrum of a study, from conceptualization to closeout, for industry, federal, and foundation sponsors.

 The Center for Clinical and Translational Research suite is located on the third floor of the School’s Robert Schattner Center, featuring office space, touchdown areas, a conference room, dental bays, a wet lab, and a DEA Schedule I substance compliant research pharmacy room.

 During the pre-award phase, personnel are available to assist investigators in a variety of areas, including:

 - Study design;

 - Administrative coordination;